muguira-james/muguira-james.github.io/_posts/2018-10-25-Using-Express-to-serve-a-React-JS-app.md

 # Introduction

 This article will describe how to setup node express to serve a React app.
-We will reuse the React app created for the article "Creating a basic React map with Leaflet".
+We will reuse the React app created for the article [Creating a basic React map with Leaflet](https://github.com/muguira-james/toysoldiergolf).
 The article has several parts:

 + Getting a simple express server working on your computer
 + Enhancing the React App to fetch data from a server